Flank Steak Fajitas Recipe

 • Ground black pepper, to taste

-• Optional: 1-2 tablespoons Adobe sauce from canned chipotle peppers (spicy)
+• 1-2 tablespoons Adobe sauce from canned chipotle peppers, optional

 Instructions

-7. Move steak to one side of the skillet and return the peppers and onions to the skillet.
+• Move the steak to one side of the skillet and return the peppers and onions to the skillet.
 Serve immediately with sour cream, cilantro, lime wedges, hot sauce, and warm/toasted tortillas.
 See the note below on toasting tortillas!

 Notes